-This means substituting a medicine for another with the same active substance, but with different dosage. strenath and/or pharmaceutical form, making the necessary and appropriate adjustments to posology to achieve the same therapeutic effects.
+This means substituting a medicine for another with the same active substance, but with different dosage. and/or strength pharmaceutical form, making the necessary and appropriate adjustments to posology to achieve the same therapeutic effects.
 For example, in Spain, during the shortage of paediatric antibiotic formulations in the winter of 2022/2023 community pharmacists were allowed to preform dosage and formulation substitution to mitigate the ongoing shortage24.

-• Generic substitution
+Generic substitution

 Generic substitution refers to the practice of exchanging at pharmacy level one medicine instead of another with the same active substance, strength and pharmaceutical from another manufacturer, without consulting the prescriber.

-In the context of medicine shortages, this covers both the substitution from a branded drug to a generic drug, substitution from one generic drug to another generic drug, and the substitution from a generic drug to a branded drug in exceptional circumstances (e.g. branded drug is the only available alternative).
+In the context of medicine shortages, this covers both the substitution from a branded medicine to a generic medicine, substitution from one generic medicine to another generic medicine, and the substitution from a generic medicine to a branded medicine in exceptional circumstances (e.g. branded medicine is the only available alternative).

-In the very few countries where pharmacists cannot perform generic substitution the consequences of medicine shortages are felt more acutely by patients.
+In the very few countries where pharmacists cannot perform generic substitution, the consequences of medicine shortages are felt more acutely by patients.